exoclime/HELIOS-K/README.md

 # The P file option #
 When a 'PFile' name is given in the pram.dat file, then this file is used to read multiple values for P. This option is useful to speed up the performance, because multiple reads from the datafiles can be avoided.
-To many entries in the Pfile can lead to a memory shortage.
+Too many entries in the Pfile can lead to a memory shortage.
   For example:
   1.0
   10.0